Cais/bns-login/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 2.3.2 =
+* Release December 2013
+* Add the option to put custom stylesheet in `/wp-content/` folder

 = 2.3.1 =
 * Release August 2013
 * Added documentation for Jetpack Infinite Scroll Compatibility (JISC) function